monkey-phd/DAOs-snapshot/README.md

 - **Collect and merge** data on DAOs, proposals, voters, and vote outcomes.
 - **Analyze governance patterns** such as voting alignment, majority power, clustering, and system changes.
-- **Provide statistical insight** through multiple regressions, regression discontinuity, matching approaches, and more.
+- **Provide statistical insight** through multiple regressions, regression discontinuity, matching approaches, diff-in-diff and more.

 ---